 What I like about Julie Taymors Shakespeare is that she opens it up, finds a visual interpretation for the stories and characters.
 In her hands, it is not just characters pompously pontificating Shakespearean verse as almost always comes to mind when you think of Shakespeare.
 She is alert and alive to the minute tone of scenes.
 She brings out aspects of the characters.
 All of the Mechanicals, which have almost always been minimised in any other film version of the play, are given distinct characters and play off each other with great comic brio (even if the determination to render all of their scenes drags the end of the show out some twenty minutes longer than it probably needed to be).

-The best performance in the show comes from British actor David Harewood, a seasoned face on UK television, who gives Oberon a magnificently authoritative presence, delivered largely by the power of his basso voice alone, as he parades about bare-chested and in coloured stage makeup for the entire show.
-The other exceptional performance is from Kathryn Hunter who plays with awkward-limbed acrobaticism, her face made up in clown makeup, allowing her to become a character of extraordinary expressiveness and equally knavish mischief.
+The best performance in the show comes from British actor David Harewood, a seasoned face on UK television and later famous as Jonn Jonnz in tvs Supergirl (2015 ), who gives Oberon a magnificently authoritative presence, delivered largely by the power of his basso voice alone, as he parades about bare-chested and in coloured stage makeup for the entire show.
+The other exceptional performance is from Kathryn Hunter who plays with awkward-limbed acrobaticism, her face made up in clown makeup, allowing her to become a character of both extraordinary expressiveness and knavish mischief.